Creating jobs and boosting the green economy in North Africa

 - enabling social enterprises operating in the green economies to scale their businesses and create new jobs

-The GreenWorks Alliance is led by Hivos and comprises more than 15 members, amongst which incubators, accelerators, think tanks, vocational training institutes, and angel investment networks in Algeria, Egypt, Tunisia and the Netherlands.
+The GreenWorks Alliance is led by Hivos and consists of more than 15 members, amongst which incubators, accelerators, think tanks, vocational training institutes, and angel investment networks in Algeria, Egypt, Tunisia and the Netherlands.

 Egypt, Tunisia, Algeria